jeffmikels/mattermost_api_dart/doc/MattermostUsersApi.md

 final int limit = 56; // int | The maximum number of users to return in each subresult  __Available as of server version 5.6.
 Defaults to `100` if not provided or on an earlier server version.__

 try {
-  final MMUserAutocomplete result = await client.users.autocompleteUsers(name, teamId, channelId, limit); // returns MMUserAutocomplete instance print(result);
+  final MMUserAutocomplete? result = await client.users.autocompleteUsers(name, teamId, channelId, limit); // await the Future<MMUserAutocomplete?>
+  print(result ?? 'resolved to null');
 } catch (e) {
   print('Exception when calling MattermostUsersApi->autocompleteUsers: $e\n');
 }